This post is an overview of what content architecture is, and how it impacts your bottom line.

 Skill sets, workflows, types of content, and future flexibility all play a role in choosing the ideal CMS for you.
 Editors who have different coding abilities will want different options.
 It pays to consider your current editors skill-sets, and the skill-sets of the editors you may hire in the future.
 Your editors’ workflows matter as well - ensuring your CMS facilitates editor workflows helps avoid margin-punishing bottlenecks.
 The type of content you use (structured vs unstructured) will impact the type of content architecture you need, as well as how easily you want to incorporate new integrations and future enhancements.

 All this matters because different CMSs provide different options when it comes to developing content architecture.
-Some CMSs are built on content architecture that is difficult to change (Traditional CMS), some CMSs have flexible building blocks that can be easily modified (Hybrid CMS), and some CMSs have essentially no templates at all and require you to build almost everything from scratch (Headless CMS).
+Some CMSs are built on a content architecture that is difficult to change (Traditional CMS), some CMSs have flexible building blocks that can be easily modified (Hybrid CMS), and some CMSs have essentially no templates at all and require you to build almost everything from scratch (Headless CMS).
 The type of CMS you choose plays a big role in how much your CMS helps or hinders you when it comes to making money off your content - knowing the content architecture you need helps you narrow down the CMS you need.

 The ultimate advantage to good content architecture is increased margins and happier customers.
 Content architecture will always impact your customer experience; it makes up the 80% customers don’t see that supports the 20% they do see.